pangenome/pggb/docs/index.rst

    :keywords: variation graph, pangenome graph

 ==================================
-Welcome to the PGGB documentation!
+Welcome to the PGGB world!
 ==================================

 In standard genomic approaches sequences are related to a single linear reference genome introducing reference bias.